PeterCamilleri/CX16/quirks/process.md

 produced as fast as 4 MHz.
 All of these devices are designed to operate with a 5 volt power supply.

-The 65C02 is a CMOS device based on
+The 65C02 is a CMOS device based on designs from WDC.
+WDC is a fabless chip maker that designs chips but has no manufacturing facilities of its own.

 [GDSII](https://en.wikipedia.org/wiki/GDSII)
 Hard Cores and